An easy sugar-syrup free Semolina Laddu recipe for a holiday treat! Rava Ladoos that you can enjoy as a snack or as a dessert.

 - Cover with a kitchen towel and set aside for 10-15 minutes.

-- The dough I had I divided into 3 balls.
+- Divide the dough into 3 balls.

 - Fry until golden brown on both sides.
 The oil will tend to sizzle, foam initially but as the chakali is cooked the foam tends to settle.